 From 2016 to 2020, 180,000 - 300,000 trees were saved a year through factory energy efficiencies.
 Close to half a million trees were planted over this time frame, and 20,000+ tonnes of carbon emissions were avoided each year.

 Across Asia, we are also supporting the tea industry to reduce its energy consumption and CO2 emissions.
 Driving long-term change, we convene factory CEOs to engage with energy-efficiency issues.
 To date, major tea factories across Indonesia and Sri Lanka have collectively committed to energy saving plans.

 Read more about how we’re supporting farmers to become more resilient to climate change in Kenya here.

 Take a look at ETP’s resources to learn more about our environmental programmes.
-The manual Mitigating Climate Change in the tea sector helps factories and farmers reduce energy consumption and climate emissions, and can help them save money.
+The manual Mitigating Climate Change in the tea sector helps factories and farmers reduce energy consumption and climate emissions.